dimxy/doc-dev/first-cc-heir.md

 }
 ```

-## Various tip and trick in cc contract development
+## Various tips and tricks in cc contract development
 ### Test chain mining issue
 On a test chain consisting of two nodes do not mine on both nodes - the chain might get out of sync.
 It is recommended to have only one miner node for two-node test chains.